Jonah246/tfusd-reentrancy-attack-write-up/README.md

     }
 ```

 There are four assertions:
 1. `dstReceiver` needs to be the pool.
 2. `dstToken` needs to be the pool's token.
 Attackrs can not sell the CRV into strange tokens.
 3. `srcToken` needs to be CRV.
 Attackers can not sell other tokens.
 4. `balanceDiff >= conservativePriceEstimation(expectedGain)`.
 Attackers can not sell CRV at a bad price.

+The dev are aware that leaving a public function is dangeous and make a lot of assetions, however, it's not enough.

-However, the contract considers it's a good trade as long as `balanceDiff` is large enough. `balanceDiff` is calculated in the OneInch library
+The contract considers it's a good trade as long as `balanceDiff` is large enough. `balanceDiff` is calculated in the OneInch library
 [OneInchExchange.sol#L59-L72](https://github.com/trusttoken/smart-contracts/blob/76854d53c5036777286d4392495ef28cd5c5173a/contracts/truefi2/libraries/OneInchExchange.sol#L59-L72).
 It compares `balanceOf(receiver)` before and after the swap.
 As long as the pool's balance increases during the swap, it's a good trade. **If the attacker joins the pool during the swap, the pool's balance increases and he can take free tfUSDC away** It turns out `oneInch` allows anyone to do their own swap.
 The attacker can pull the crv, do the swap and join the pool.
 The attacker ends up with free tfUSDC.

 ## Exploit steps